dgarros/netdevops-survey/README.md

 # 2019 Edition

-The 2019 Edition is live : http://bit.ly/netdevops-survey-2019
+The 2019 Edition is now closed, the raw results are available here : http://bit.ly/netdevops-survey-2019-responses

+> Google also has a simple interface to explore the results : https://docs.google.com/forms/d/1lF6ZGDdiNn-HEo5WIJYiY9zU3TedNqf2thQX_mwj9Rg/viewanalytics

 ## Agenda
 * August 1st to Oct 9th : Definition of the questionnaire (github)
 * Oct 10th to Nov 10th : Survey open for response
+* Nov 11th to Nov 25th : Cleaning results

 ## TODO List
 * Find a solution to store raw results